GaryJBlake/garyjblake.github.io/content/post/vvs/vvs-password-policy-config.md

 ### Conclusion

-Using the `Start-PasswordPolicyConfig` cmdlet contained within the [PowerShell Module for VMware Validated Solutions](https://www.powershellgallery.com/packages/PowerValidatedSolutions) you can now easily configure the password policies for password expiration, password complexity and account lockout for all components within VMware Cloud Foundation instance.
+Using the `Start-PasswordPolicyConfig` cmdlet contained within the [PowerShell Module for VMware Cloud Foundation Password Management](https://github.com/vmware/powershell-module-for-vmware-cloud-foundation-password-management) you can now easily configure the password policies for password expiration, password complexity and account lockout for all components within VMware Cloud Foundation instance.

-If you have feedback, suggestions or want to report an issues with using the [PowerShell Module for VMware Validated Solutions](https://www.powershellgallery.com/packages/PowerValidatedSolutions) visit GitHub and open an [issue](https://github.com/vmware-samples/power-validated-solutions-for-cloud-foundation/issues/new/choose)
+If you have feedback, suggestions or want to report an issues with using the [PowerShell Module for VMware Cloud Foundation Password Management](https://github.com/vmware/powershell-module-for-vmware-cloud-foundation-password-management) visit GitHub and open an [issue](https://github.com/vmware/powershell-module-for-vmware-cloud-foundation-password-management/issues/new/choose)